 This site was created to give me a space to talk about my most current art or craft creations and showcase my community work and political, social, and historical activities.

+I always felt like an artist.
+I focus mostly on visual and sculptural art; I have little formal training.
 My painting and drawing often pull from impressionist, expressionist, abstract, cubist, and surrealist movements.
 Much of my work work pulls directly from real life.
 It tends to be bright and colorful.
 I usually choose to use bold colors and large strokes or marks, which create a sense of movement.
 I tend to use, acrylic, chalk, pencil and oil pastel, for most of my work, but I also work with watercolors, ink, and markers.
 I love collage and mixed media.
 I don’t often follow conventional modes of painting, drawing, and sculpture.
 It is important to me that my pieces bring out feeling; I really don’t care if they represent a recognizable, tangible form in our realm.
 Art is about exploring yourself and showing others how you perceive the world.
 It is about inviting other people into parts of your mind and memory, that normally can’t be seen.

 Half of my writing tends to pull from my family and my observations from childhood and my teen years in the South.
 The other half generally covers social ills, social justice, and past and current social and political topics.
 Sometimes love and friendship makes an appearance, as does my love of nature and our host and mother, Earth.